 7.5 – Sector-specific indices

 While the Sensex and Nifty represent the broader markets, certain indices represent specific sectors.
 These are called sectoral indices.
 For example, the Bank Nifty on NSE represents the mood specific to the banking industry.
 The CNX IT on NSE represents the behavior of all the IT stocks in the stock markets.
 Both BSE and NSE have sector-specific indexes.
 The construction and maintenance of these indices are similar to the other major indices.

 Key takeaways from this chapter

-- Index can be used for a variety of purposes – information, bench marking, trading and hedging.
+- An index can be used for various purposes – information, benchmarking, trading and hedging.

-- There are sector specific indices which convey the sentiment of specific sectors
+- There are sector-specific indices that convey the sentiment of specific sectors.